PhilippeMarcMeyer/UdemySSH/README.md

 There are 3 methods

-*Symmetrical Encryption
+1- Symmetrical Encryption

-*Asymmetrical Encryption
+2- Asymmetrical Encryption

-*Hashing
+3- Hashing